Cristishor201/RailNationBot/README.md

 ## Features

-  -  collect all the bonuses for you & your team
+  - [x] collect all the bonuses for you & your team
-  -  watch all the ads for you & your team
+  - [x] watch all the ads for you & your team
-  -  mute the sound of the ads during its running
+  - [ ] reload page, when video it stucks
+  - [ ] stop it by a hot key, or the stop button

 ## Motivation